C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 - [ ] Code cleanup and optimization

 ## Post-release
-- [ ] Investiagate using a centralised database which calls price data, and the plugin calls from the database.
+- [ ] Investigate using a centralised database which calls price data, and the plugin calls from the database.
 (This will dramatically decrease price fetch times)